 If you are looking for some high quality and authentic sushi, Soho is one of the best places to head in the whole of London.
-Throughout the small and winding streets of this part of town you will find a particularly high concentration of sushi restaurants.
+Throughout the small and winding streets of this part of town, you will find a particularly high concentration of sushi restaurants.
 Whether you are in search of a slick and modern eatery or a genuinely authentic and low key affair, you will find what you are looking for in Soho.

 This page will provide an overview to the sushi bars in Soho.
-There are overview details to the types of sushi restaurants and shops that can be found in Soho and where to head depending on what you are looking for.
-You will also find links to individual page on some of Soho's popular Japanese restaurants.
+There are overview details to the types of sushi restaurants and shops that can be found in Soho and where to head, depending on what you are looking for.
+You will also find links to individual pages on some of Soho's popular Japanese restaurants.
 Each listing links to an informative page where you will be able to find out about the location, contact details, what to expect and photos of the restaurant.

 What to expect from the sushi restaurants in Soho